markeyser/Deployment-of-ML-Models/12-MLMP-Model-Building.md

 		- How many times the model made a good assessment
 		- How many times the model made a wrong assessment.

-For example we can measure the ROC as you see which gives us an indication of how many times the more

-than makes a good assessment versus how many times the model makes the wrong assessment.
+For example we can measure the ROC AUC you see which gives us an indication of how many times the more than makes a good assessment versus how many times the model makes the wrong assessment.

+- Accuracy

 We can also measure the accuracy.

-Say for example the model gets it right 80 percent of the times and we can measure as well the mean
+Say for example the model gets it right 80 percent of the times.

+- MSE, RMSE, etc

-square error or the route squared error for linear models.
+And we can measure as well the mean square error or the root squared error for linear models.

-In fact there are multiple metrics that we can use and that you probably know very well but they're

-not the scope of the course.
+In fact there are multiple metrics that we can use and that you probably know very well but they're not the scope of the course.

 So let's move on.